shankarsundaram/MYPIA/Readme.md

 MYPIA - **My Personal Intelligent Assistant**

+* This app interacts with open ai chat-gpt.

+* This can be used for personal & testing purpose.

 * Once you started the app for the first time, Go to APIConfig and paste the openai api key and save it.

 * It will create a file called api_key that save the binary data.